flexa-script/interpreter-prealpha1/README.md

 - [X] Automatically find and load included libs without to send by command line arguments

 ## Known bugs
+- [ ] Check behaviour of rest arrays and why join and print haven't the same signature
 - [X] Return is not returning in some cases eg `while(){if(){return;}}`
 - [X] This is not working on libs, maybe set lib name in current name
 - [X] Fix references